-Copyright © 2011 Pearson Education, Inc. Publishing as Prentice Hall
+Copyright © 2014 Pearson Education, Inc.

 - 9. Add a use case description for the ADD SOFTWARE use case.
 It should contain the following information: - A. Obtain the use case name and actors from the use case diagram.
-The stakeholder and level are the same as those in Figure E2.4. - B. The description should be: add new software to the Software database table and print an installation listing. - C. The activity is started (triggered) when the user clicks the Add Software menu item. - D. The steps performed and information for steps are: Software is keyed into the new system and validated Software is added to the Software Master The Software Installation List is produced The software user is notified about installed software
+The stakeholder and level are the same as those in Figure E2.4. - B. The description should be: add new software to the Software database table and print an installation listing. - C. The activity is started (triggered) when the user clicks the Add Software menu item. - D. The steps performed and information for steps are:

+Software is keyed into the new system and validated